 - adalimumab (Humira)

 These treatments often cause severe side effects, which is why they’re used on a limited basis.

-Your doctor may change your treatment if it doesn’t work or if the side effects are too severe.
-Your doctor may also recommend combination treatment, which means you use more than one treatment type.
-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), you may be able to use lower doses of each treatment when you combine them.
+Your doctor may change your treatment if it does not work or if the side effects are too severe.
+Your doctor may also recommend combination treatment, which means using more than one treatment type.

 Ringworm is caused by a fungal infection.
-An antifungal medication can treat ringworm.
+Antifungal medication can treat ringworm.
 Some cases of ringworm will respond well to ointments or topical treatments.
-These treatments, including terbinafine (Lamisil AT), clotrimazole (Lotrimin AF), and ketoconazole may be purchased over the counter.
+These treatments, including terbinafine (Lamisil AT), clotrimazole (Lotrimin AF), and ketoconazole, can be purchased over the counter.

-If the infection is severe, your doctor may give you a prescription for antifungal ointment or cream.
-More severe cases may require oral medication.
+If the infection is severe, your doctor may need to treat your fungal infection with prescription antifungal ointment or cream.
+More severe cases may also require oral medication.